Switch Mode

 – – –

-Kessler nestled Woo-rim snugly against his neck.
-Woo-rim sipped on an ice pudding while Kessler drank a cherry coke soda, and together they sat at the edge of the night market, gazing out over the colorful scene.
-It was a good night.
+Kessler pressed my body right up to his neck.
+I sipped on an ice pudding while he drank a cherry coke soda, and the two of us sat at the edge of the night market, watching the lively scene from afar.
+It was a lovely night.

 – – –